86Box/docs/settings/network.rst

 Mode
 ^^^^

 Network emulation mode to use on this card.
 See :doc:`../hardware/network` for more information on these.
+The following modes are supported:

 * **Null Driver:** emulate an empty network.
 All packets are dropped.
 * **SLiRP:** creates a private network with a virtual router.
 Similar to the **NAT** mode on other emulators and virtualizers.